 Are you facing difficulty to know the actual behavior sequence of your site users?
 Do you want to discover each user interaction in the same sequence as actually performed on your site by users while moving toward conversion?
 Do you want to know the most followed user patterns leading to conversion?

 Standard Reports in Google Analytics don’t give user journey to conversion.
 Even with Google Premium Accounts, the user journey is possible to track through Custom funnels, though it has its own limitations of pre-defined funnel steps.
 So let me show you a different approach to get the comprehensive user journey.

-We will be using “Top Conversion Path” report with some advance tracking approach.
-You may have come across the top conversion path report that provides you information on how users has come to site at different point of time from variety of sources of acquisition.
-How about we use the same report to get you specific sequences of user actions leading to conversion.
-Using this report only, you can also get a user journey leading towards conversion.
+We will be using the “Top Conversion Path” report with some advanced tracking approach.
+You may have come across the top conversion path report that provides you with information on how users have come to the site at different points in time from a variety of sources of acquisition.
+How about we use the same report to get you specific sequences of user actions leading to conversion?
+Using this report only, you can also get a user journey leading toward conversion.

 Step 1: Google Analytics View & Filter

 Create a new separate view with a filter ‘including’ only virtual page views.
 Virtual page view is a way to track dynamic content on the page.